Camden-Kirkpatrick/neetcode.io/notes/8_sorting.md

 - Time O(n log n)
 - Space O(n)

+## Quick Sort
+- Partitions the array around a pivot
+- Sorts recursively
+- Usually very fast in practice
+- Average time O(n log n)
+- Worst case O(n^2)
+- Space O(log n) average

 If you want a simple algorithm that is easy to trace by hand, insertion sort is often the better starting point.

+If you want consistently good runtime, merge sort is a strong choice.

-If you want better performance on larger arrays, merge sort is usually the better choice.
+If you want a fast in-place algorithm with very good average performance, quick sort is often the better choice.